-Since 1975, and particularly in university affiliated law schools, the tenure system has come up against tight funding, a predicted decline in enrollment, and tenure quota that limits the number of members of a faculty who may have tenure.
-Because the most universal American tenure system requires that a teacher either be given tenure or fired within a stated period of time (typically seven years), a quota means that untenured members of the faculty may have to be fired, whether or not they are doing well.
+Since 1975, and particularly in university-affiliated law schools, the tenure system has come up against tight funding, a predicted decline in enrollment, and a tenure quota that limits the number of members of a faculty who may have tenure.
+Because the almost universal American tenure system requires that a teacher either be given tenure or fired within a stated period of time (typically seven years), a quota means that untenured members of the faculty may have to be fired, whether or not they are doing well.
 They must be fired, not because there are no places for them, but because these places should be kept open for unidentified "new blood."
 Defenders of this system argue that quotas save places on the faculty for new, better, and as yet unknown teachers.
-The tenure situation is aggravated by changes in law and custom that will probably abolish mandatory retirement for law teachers.
-Forced retirement of senior teachers can no longer be depended upon as the one certain way to ease tenure pressure.

 Unfortunately, quotas produce uninhabitable law faculties.
 Young teachers who have professional interests, careers, and even neighborhoods in common can normally be expected to collaborate.
 However, when they are told that only half, or a third, or fewer of them will be rehired after their probationary periods end, they tend to see advantages in cut-throat competition and some even in less honorable paths of glory.
-It is sacrificial, in the quota climate, to obey the scriptural injunction to "stir one another up to love and good works."
-56
+It is sacrificial, in the quota climate, to obey the scriptural injunction to "stir one another up to love and good works."46

 Law teachers moving into tenure have been compared to associates in law firms moving into partnership.
 But law partnerships have not been widely tempted to the adoption of quotas for advancement of associates; partners like to say to young lawyers that there is no obstacle but ability between being a hired hand and being a partner.
-Moreover, law firms can retain an associate indefinitely.57 In what might have no comprehensive system for evaluation for and granting of tenure is not in compliance with Standard 405."
-See note 24 supra.
+Moreover, law firms can